arjit-32/Computer-Science-Primer/src/content/articles/ui-4.md

 ---
 title: Figma Basics
-meta_title: Figma Basics for UI/UX Designers in 2025
+meta_title: Figma Basics for UI/UX Designers | CS Primer
 description: Get started with Figma for UI/UX design.
 Learn the essential tools and features to create interactive designs and prototypes.
 Perfect for beginners in 2025.
 author: Arjit Sharma
 series: ["ui"]